10 Great Tips for an Effective Email Marketing Campaign

 Tips for Email Marketing Campaign – Offer Something of Value

 Offering something to subscribers in return for joining your email list is not only an ideal way to build up your list quickly but can also help to keep subscribers engaged.
-Most people are no longer interested in being bombarded with marketing emails trying to get them to buy something and are more likely to engage with messages where there is something in it for them, such as exclusive content, free templates, and tools, or exclusive subscriber discounts that they can take advantage of.
+Most people are no longer interested in being bombarded with marketing emails trying to get them to buy something.
+The are more likely to engage with messages where there is something in it for them (WIIFM), such as exclusive content, free templates, and tools, or exclusive subscriber discounts that they can take advantage of.

 Email Marketing Tips and Tricks for Content

 When it comes to writing the body of your email marketing messages, it’s important to keep it short, sweet, and to the point.
 A few paragraphs with a call to action is not only going to be much easier to read compared to a lengthy email, but it will also leave some interest in finding out more, which encourages the reader to actually click through.
 If you’re writing too much in your email body, then readers aren’t as likely to click on your link to find out more since they will already have all the information that they need.